eead-csic-compbio/scripting_linux_shell/session1.md

     conda install -c bioconda blast=2.10.1

-Conda will detect a long list of dependencies to be installed for the blast program, just type "y".
+Conda will detect a long list of dependencies to be installed for the blast program, just type "y" when prompted.
 Once the installation finishes, check the installed packages with `conda list`.
-Also, check one the blast commands with `which`.
+Also, check one of the blast commands with `which`.
 For example:

     which blastp